Venice in Peril Fund Fellowship 2025-2026

 Early-career art conservation scientist Dr Rosa Costantini joins the small team at the Misericordia Scientific Laboratory to conduct the project.
 Prof Lazzarini is generously giving his time to support and inform Dr Costantini’s work, and the project is supervised by laboratory lead, Dr Stefano Volpin.

 Venice in Peril has supported the Accademia’s science and conservation laboratories since their inception following the disastrous floods of 1966.
-Venice in Peril has committed to raising €12,600 to fund the first year of this project.
+Venice in Peril has committed to raising €18,000 to fund the second year of this project.

 For more information about the Misericordia Scientific Laboratory visit the Gallerie dell’Accademia website.
 Follow to Learn More